timowild/MultipleInt/README.md

 ## Example

-MultipleInt provides a single class named `multiple_int` in the namespace `multipleint`, where this class expects a `BitWidth` (how many bits should be used for each integer) and a `BackingStorage` (= unsigned integer-datatype of the internal integer-container) as template arguments.
+MultipleInt provides a single class named `multiple_int` in the namespace `multipleint`, where this class expects a `BitWidth` (how many bits should be used for each integer) and a `BackingStorage` (= unsigned integer-datatype of the internal integer variable) as template arguments.
 In order to detect possible overflows occuring in element-wise operations (additions and subtractions), every stored integer has an additional carry/overflow-bit, which is why a total of `(8 * sizeof(BackingStorage)) / (BitWidth + 1)` integers can be stored in one `multipleint::multiple_int<BitWidth, BackingStorage>`-object.
-These overflow-bits can be obtained using the `carry()`-methode.
+These overflow-bits can be obtained using the `carry()` member function.

 Encoding and decoding of integers can be done in two ways: